 - How much do you have on your plate right now?
 What are your responsibilities and priorities?
 Is there anything you need to let go of or put on the back burner so you can reach your goals?

 - What must you learn or experience before you can reach your goals and dreams?

 Download the goal journal prompts below

 Download and print out these journaling prompts to use anytime.
 And feel free to share with anyone working on goal setting and success.

 Concluding thoughts on journaling goals

-Don’t be too hard on yourself with whatever feelings come up as you write about your goals and dreams.
-I’ve discovered so many blocks to different goals and dreams through journaling about them.
-It’s just a matter of working through those blocks, making adjustments, and deciding what is most important.
+Don’t be too hard on yourself with whatever feelings come up as you write about your goals.
+I’ve discovered so many blocks to different goals and plans through journaling about them.
+It’s just a matter of working through those blocks, making adjustments, and deciding what is most important when goal setting.
 A positive growth mindset helps greatly.